DozietheDev/Renda-task/README.md

 # Using Terraform for the Iac

 ## Define the Provider:
-I specified the provider for our infrastructure in the 'main.tf' file
+I specified the provider for our infrastructure in the 'main.tf' file where I stated the region

+## Define the Security Group:
+I specified the provider's security group for our infrastructure in the 'main.tf' file where I stated the name, description, and ingress

+## Define the Instance:
+I specified the provider's instance for our infrastructure in the 'main.tf' file where I stated the ami, instance_type, key_name, and user_data

 ## Conclusion